lilisantos/feature3-app/README.md

 2. Move to the appropriate directory: cd feature3-app.
 3. Run npm install to install dependencies.
 4. Run npm start, it will open the browser when ready.

+## Contact
+Created by @lilisantos - feel free to contact me!